The Not-So-Roaring Twenties, the Great Depression,

 hot-dog stands, garages, tourist shops, billboards, roads.

-- Changed the location of where people living with the booming increase of suburbs and subsequent boom
+- Changed the location of where people lived with the booming increase of suburbs and subsequent boom

 in residential and commercial construction.

 - Ensured that more money was spent in road and building construction

 - Shortened traveling time from cities to rural areas, thereby decreasing

 the isolation of farm life.
 One farm women, when asked why her family

 had an automobile but no indoor plumbing responded, "Why you can't go to

 - Created traffic congestion.
 By 1926, cars in the evening rush hour